Laws // Lois

 Whereas this Act will preserve the ideals, democracy, rights, and freedoms of Aqurio-Catopalians;

-By and with the consent and authority of this present Parliament assembled, it is hereby enacted as follows:
+By and with the consent and authorities of this present Parliament assembled and the five provinces of this Aquria-Catopolis, it is hereby enacted as follows:

 PART I — PRELIMINARY